-Pozhet has new management and a new place of work
+Pozhet has a new office

-Pozhet has moved to Camperdown and is now managed by the HIV and Related Programs (HARP) team in Sydney Local Health District.
-Most activities such as the Consumer group and the Drop-ins will be held at 18 Marsden Street, Camperdown.
+Pozhet has moved and most activities such as the Consumer group and the Drop-ins will be held at 18 Marsden Street, Camperdown.
 (It is next door to RPA Sexual Health and just off Missenden Road where RPA Hospital is).
 Just push the buzzer that says Pozhet.
-Larger events will be held at external venues throughout Sydney and in regional areas (where possible).
+Larger events such as the Annual Workshop will continue to be held at Redfern.